kurron/clojure-stack-experiment/README.md

 # Data Model (Datomic-like notation)

 * Player
+* Trait (Advantage or Disadvantage, static values that can be pre-loaded)
+  * trait/name
+    * type - string
+    * cardinality - one
+  * trait/cost
+    * type - long
+    * cardinality - one
+  * trait/modifier
+    * type - long
+    * cardinality - one
+  * trait/description
+    * type - string
+    * cardinality - one
 * Damage Descriptor (static values that can be pre-loaded)
     * damage/strength-attribute (key based on character's strength)
       * type - long